thales-gomes/Airbnb-clone/README.md

 # Airbnb Clone
-- Project built using SASS, Javascript/ES6 and React
+- Project built using React, Javascript/ES6 and SASS